Welcome to the Atlanta Dental Office of Kenneth A. Murphy D.D.S.

 - Digital X-Rays

 - Night Guards

-Our dentist, Kenneth A. Murphy D.D.S., and his professional dental staff look forward to welcoming you to our beautiful dental office!
+Our dentist, Dr. Kenneth A. Murphy D.D.S., and his professional dental staff look forward to welcoming you to our beautiful dental office!

 Dental Health and Your Diet